Bristol Post: History

 In May 2009 it was announced that the Post, and sister paper the Western Daily Press, would no longer be printed in Bristol, but at Northcliffe's central printing unit at Didcot in Oxfordshire.
 In January 2011 the press hall at its Temple Way headquarters was demolished.

 In April 2012 the paper was renamed The Post (reflecting the fact that it has not been printed in the evening for some time) and in May 2012 the Saturday edition was scrapped, with the loss of 20 jobs.

 An enhanced Friday edition was subsequently launched, including a magazine, The Weekend.

 In 2012, Local World acquired Northcliffe Media from Daily Mail and General Trust.

 In October 2015 Trinity Mirror acquired the Bristol Post as part of its takeover of Local World titles.

 In March 2018 its editor Mike Norton apologised on the paper's front page for a headline, 'Faces of evil', on the Wednesday 17 April 1996 front page showing 16 photos of black men jailed for dealing crack cocaine, which had led to a large proportion of the city boycotting the paper for many years.
 Norton wrote:

-[...] the problem was one of context.

-The Evening Post – as it was called then – was already disconnected from the city's black communities.
-It was another Bristol institution that the people in those communities didn't feel was for them.
-They were already wary of telling the Post about their news or their successes.
-They already had a suspicion that the paper wrote about black people only when they committed crime.

-The Faces of Evil front page, with its black faces ranged in rows like slaves held in cages, cemented that view.